rsyslog/liblogging/README.md

 stdlog
 ------
-This is the core component.
-Think of it as a the next version of the syslog(3) API.
-We retain the easy semantics, but make it more sophisticated "behind the scenese" with better support for multiple threads and flexibility for different log destinations.
+This is the core component. **Think of it as a the next version of the syslog(3) API.** We retain the easy semantics, but make it more sophisticated "behind the scenes" with better support for multiple threads and flexibility for different log destinations.

 Right now, it actually does more or less what syslog() did.
 In the next couple